HeathReynolds/PowerVMDSC/README.md

 Add-VMDSC (Add a desired state [CPU , MEM] by UUID) Set-VMDSC (Update and existing desired state [CPU , MEM] by UUID)

+The easiest way to install PowerVMDSC is from the PowerShell Gallery with the following command :
+Install-Module -Name PowerVMDSC

 There are known issues with Windows 2012r2 (using either Powershell Core or Powershell Desktop).
 VMDSC requires TLS 1.2 or 1.3 with a secure cipher set, the cipher sets supported by the Windows 2012r2 TLS 1.2 implementation are not compatible with VMDSC.
 Please use a more modern windows operating system supporting the following cipher sets :

 Preferred TLSv1.3 128 bits TLS_AES_128_GCM_SHA256 Curve 25519 DHE 253